-I asked my husband of nearly thirty years tonight while we were on our weekly four-mile walk (our cheap weekly date) what he though of our budget, stating that I needed to write an article on it.
-Michael is the chief recorder of the budget in our “budget book.”
-The Good Captain, USN Retired said, “Having a budget is critical to living within your means and avoiding debt.
-Without a budget you are driving your car down a freeway at night without any headlights where a crash is imminent.”
+On our weekly walk date, I recently asked my husband what he thought of our new budget, stating that I needed to write an article on it.
+Michael, USN Retired, said, “Having a budget is critical to living within your means and avoiding debt.
+Without a budget, you are driving your car down a freeway at night without any headlights where a crash is imminent.”

 All right: so there you have it.
-We need the darn thing–the budget.
+We need that thing–the budget.
 But how does one do it?

 The SOS philosophy says SOS: Set Our Spending (create a family budget).
 And families aren't the only ones who need a budget.
 I was impressed today, Sunday 8 November 2009, by Father Emmett Carroll’s homily in which he stated that there were 13 different offering boxes placed around for the temple in the time of Jesus.
 Perhaps you dropped your coins into the “wine box,” or maybe you stuffed your monies into the “flour box” or the “oil box.”

 So with that in mind, let's look at category budgeting.

 Picture, if you will, thirteen different envelopes.
 This is the way families used to do it way back when and how we do our income now except without the envelopes:

 1. the first envelope is tithe--10% off the top for God's purposes.

 7. auto and auto anticipated expenses

 8. entertainment and education

 Take your income and distribute your money into each of these envelopes.
 If you prefer to keep your income in your checkbook, then take your income and divide that earning onto thirteen sheets of paper like the above envelopes.